Why I Chose Professional Organizing

 I’d rewritten my resume, but no job postings intrigued me.
 If there was ever a “right time” to take a soul-searching solo road trip, this was it.
 Normally an analytic planner, I decided to shake things up.
 So just one week after hatching the idea, I packed my red Mazda 3 and took off on I-10, mapping out my first two days of travel the night before.

 My only measurable resolution for 2016 was to read a book a week, and I didn’t think of that until March.
-I was woefully behind, so I listened to audio books as I meandered through Louisiana, tore through Texas at a terrifying (and lawful) 85mph and marveled at the changing landscape of the west coast.
-With rare exception I’d reserve a hotel just an hour in advance.
-Before bed I’d peruse the large road atlas I’d purchased for the trip to see what interesting sites lay ahead.
+I was woefully behind, so I listened to audio books as I meandered through Louisiana, tore through Texas at a terrifying (and lawful) 85 mph and marveled at the changing landscape of the west coast.
+With rare exception, I’d reserve a hotel just an hour in advance.
+Before bed, I’d peruse the large road atlas I’d purchased for the trip to see what interesting sites lay ahead.
 Then I’d read myself to sleep.
 The 18 books I finished that summer changed my mindset and my life.
-I decided it was time to pour my hard work, skills and experience into a business of my own creation.
+I decided it was time to pour my hard work, skills, and experience into a business of my own creation.
 But what would it be?
 My objective was to decide that before I crossed the Florida/Georgia border on my return home.

 While at my brother’s home in California, I decluttered his living room, weeded out paperwork and organized his office and staged a workout area for him.
-In Washington State I eyed a friend’s craft area and imagined different ways to organize her supplies.
-During my weeklong visit in North Dakota, I helped one friend get set up with a cloud service and taught her more about her iPhone.
+In Washington State, I eyed a friend’s craft area and imagined different ways to organize her supplies.
+During my weeklong visit to North Dakota, I helped one friend get set up with a cloud service and taught her more about her iPhone.

 What started as an in-between-jobs adventure intended to last about three weeks, morphed into a month of travel and two months of coordinating and overseeing a massive home improvement project for my elderly parents in Pennsylvania.
-My mother had only asked for help hiring someone to replace 40 year old carpet, but it was evident a total renovation was needed.
+My mother had only asked for help hiring someone to replace 40-year-old carpet, but it was evident a total renovation was needed.
 When I assessed their home with a more critical eye, I discovered a broken window, disintegrating screen door, unsightly garage doors and a leaky roof.
 Moreover, my father could not manage the step down into the family room to watch TV with my mother.
 So he sat at the table and looked down an across the room while my mother sat on the sofa below so she could hear better.
 Repurposing was needed if they were going to “age in place” as long as possible.

 So the plan was to do complete all necessary repairs, sprucing up and upgrading in preparation for a sale in the future.
 My mother and father could enjoy their sparkling “new” home until that time.
 Included would be a new entertainment center in the living room so they could watch their favorite shows together in comfort.